AdobeDocs/commerce-cloud-service.en/help/user/develop/cli.md

 ## Cloud Manager CLI tool

 The Cloud Manager CLI is a plugin for the general-purpose Adobe I/O CLI.
-You can use the CLI to manage Magento programs, environments, and pipelines to streamline your developer experience.
+You can use the CLI to manage Commerce programs, environments, and pipelines to streamline your developer experience.
 The CLI communicates between your local development environment and the remote resources hosting your code.

 ### To Install the Cloud Manager CLI: